mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 - Must measure angle of rotation of the steering wheel
 - Must use the Nissan Leaf OEM steering wheel as the input
 - Angle shall be no more than 960 degrees from the left boundary to the right boundary (2 and 2/3 rotations)
-- Error of the angle must be within 1% of the true steering angle
+- Error of the angle must be within 1 degree of the true steering angle
 - Must not lose steering position when power is cycled
 - System must be small enough to fit in the area of the vehicle without interfering with the driver or other subsytems